In the guide

 Specific guidance on food supplements can be found on the GOV.UK website.

-The food label may also make claims about the nutritional properties of the food - for example, 'low fat' - and/or the potential health benefits that consuming the food may have.
-These claims are controlled by Regulation (EC) No 1924/2006 on nutrition and health claims made on foods, the Nutrition and Health Claims (Scotland) Regulations 2007.
+The food label may also make claims about the nutritional properties of the food ('low fat', for example) and/or the potential health benefits that consuming the food may have.
+These claims are controlled by assimilated Regulation (EC) No 1924/2006 on nutrition and health claims made on foods, the Nutrition and Health Claims (Scotland) Regulations 2007.
 For more information see 'Nutrition and health claims'.

 If the food (or any advertising for the food) makes a claim that consuming it can treat or be a remedy for cancer, or it gives any advice in connection with the treatment of cancer, this is an offence under the Cancer Act 1939.